 Cripple Creek is unique in that it has both new and historic mines that visitors can tour.
 The Mollie Kathleen Gold Mine offers guided tours of a mine that was open in the 1890s, where you journey 1,000 feet below ground.
-For a peek into current mining practices, head over to Newmont Mine Tours.
-Kids love watching drill rigs and giant trucks getting dirty.

 4. Explore Other Historical Sites and Museums

 There are a lot of places in Cripple Creek from the late 1800s and early 1900s that are popular with visitors.
 Many of these sites have been turned into museums that display not only the site itself but artifacts from early Colorado gold mining days.
 Here are a few of our top picks.

 The Cripple Creek Fire Station #3 is full of history.
 It was built in 1900 to protect Cripple Creek after devastating fires in 1896.
 You’ll find an antique fire wagon, hose cart, and even more historical artifacts for a peek into the history of firefighting.

 Next, visit the Outlaws and Lawmen Jail Museum.
 It offers visitors the chance to explore the original Teller County Jail that was open from 1901 until 1992.
 There are jail cells from the early 1900s, newspaper stories of historic crimes, mugshots, and more law enforcement history.